 My wife could not get past the omelette and I tried something different every day.
 The omelette was great, light and fluffy and lots of it.
 Since becoming a fruit for breakfast person, and never having been a cooked breakfast person at all, this was a novelty.
 The young man who served us every day was charming and helpful.
 Not speaking much French, it was a source of amusement for us that I tried to speak it when ordering, and having him repeat it.
 Then to say “Merci” with the correct intonation, and “bonjour” at the right times and correctly, several times, hopefully made everything relaxed.

-Funnily enough, everywhere we went, except the Musee D’Orsay we had not trouble communicating.
-Most people we dealt with spoke English very well – and to be fair to the staff at the Musee D’Orsay, there was only two people we spoke to there that we could not get over what we were talking about.
+Funnily enough, everywhere we went, except the Musee D’Orsay we had no trouble communicating.
+Most people we dealt with spoke English very well.
+To be fair to the staff at the Musee D’Orsay, there was only two people we spoke to there that we could not get over what we were talking about.
 Rome was different, most people there spoke English, in restaurants, shops and so on, but not in the bank.
 I had to go to a bank and the first one I tried, no one spoke English.
 In the second, one person did, but not sufficiently well enough to make a conversation with.
 Gave up after that, left the issue until we got home.

 In Paris, we went to the Fontaine Saint-Michel.
 Heard about it for years so had to go there and I suspect that there are so many restaurants within easy walking distance that you could eat at a different establishment for every mean for a month and not eat in the same place twice.
 We went to Le Jardin du Roy first, and there was this picture on the wall of Marlon Brando as Don Vito Corleone.
 One of the promo shots for the movie.
 Guys, look it was a great movie, one DVD I pull out every now and again, but that was over 30 years ago now.
 Yet we saw Godfather T-shirts, black with the puppeteer strings to the letters, in French, in Italian.
 We saw it in France and again in Rome.
 Unbelievable.
 I could forgive them for that though, the food was excellent and the service not as good maybe, but still good enough.
 I am regretting now that I didn’t take notes of what we did eat, but I am just not that kind of fussy.
 I will try to think of it next time we go away, but probably won’t do it.